-Of all the Edinburgh ghosts, The Edinburgh Vaults are by far the most popular, and the amount of paranormal activity reported herein almost unheard of.
+Of all Edinburgh’s haunted locations, the Edinburgh Vaults are by far the most popular, and the amount of paranormal activity reported herein is almost unheard of.

 The vaults were first opened during the 18th Century when Edinburgh was in a period of unprecedented growth.